chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

   - This outline will thrust you ahead of 90% of other companies,
   - We will combine best practice that align you with quality awards like the Baldrige award and start the augmentation/automation path?
   - We will get your people ready for the rapidly approaching ai augmented workforce!

-Here are the details discussed in the above video.

 ### Before We Start